leklab/alphafoldv1/README.md

 ## Requirements

-## Creation of Input trec files
+## Step 1: Creation of Input trec files
-TO DO
+TO DO - I would like to create my own implementation.

 Currently there are two other implementations